-Degree-granting educational institutions are encouraged to sponsor outstanding and promising doctoral students whose dissertation research has direct implications for ensuring public safety, preventing and controlling crime, and ensuring the fair and impartial administration of criminal justice in the United States.
+Degree-granting academic institutions are encouraged to sponsor outstanding and promising doctoral students whose dissertation research has direct implications for ensuring public safety, preventing and controlling crime, and/or ensuring the fair and impartial administration of criminal justice in the United States.

-Successful applicants must demonstrate clearly how the proposed dissertation research will advance criminal justice practice and/or policy in the United States.
-The proposal must demonstrate strong support from the dissertation chair in the development, review, and submission of the proposal as well as the execution of the proposed work.
+Successful applicants must demonstrate clearly how the proposed dissertation research will advance one or more of these areas of criminal justice practice and/or policy in the United States.